 The Southbank Centre has gone digital with its newest season of music, literature and comedy Inside Out.
-Get over your digital fatigue because the line-up is brilliant – ranging from Kae Tempest talking about creativity and identity, Bernadine Evaristo chatting to 2020 Booker Prize Winner Douglas Stuart about his book Shuggie Bain and an inspired performance from The Cinematic Orchestra at Royal Festival Hall.
+Get over your digital fatigue because the line-up is brilliant – ranging from Bernadine Evaristo chatting to 2020 Booker Prize Winner Douglas Stuart about his book Shuggie Bain and an inspired performance from The Cinematic Orchestra at Royal Festival Hall.

 Royal Academy’s Summer Exhibition

 No, I haven’t made a mistake and yes, I know it’s December.
 The Royal Academy’s annual exhibition is a bit late this year but they decided to still call it the Summer Exhibition (because they thought that would be less confusing for us?).

 Anyway, questionable naming aside, like most things in life, it’s better late than never.
 Head to the Royal Academy of Arts for the 252nd Summer Edition featuring the usual lineup of household names alongside emerging artists.